Purdue Northwest Communication and Creative Arts Department Presents Rhino: Act II

 April 5, 2021

-Rehearsed and presented live in Zoom Webinar format, the play is directed by Dado, with music direction by Jenne Carey.
+Rehearsed and presented live in Zoom Webinar format, the play was directed by Dado, with music direction by Jenne Carey.
 Both Dado and Carey are instructors in the Creative Arts department.
 Dado is an actor, director and visual artist who has worked extensively in Chicago and Los Angeles for several decades.
 Jenne Carey has taught and performed in Canada, Japan, Italy, Austria, Israel, Princeton, New Jersey and North Carolina.

 In a law office, several employees argue over the news that a rhinoceros is trampling through the town square.
 Is this true?
 Is it a hoax?
 Although Eugene Ionesco wrote this play in 1959, in our world it can be challenging to understand if something is a conspiracy, a fact, an alternative fact, or a delusion.
 This play explores ideas of mob mentality, cultural conformity, mass movements and fascism.